ghoshbishakh/osassignment2/assignment2.md

 #### `int mount(int disk)`

 This method first attempts to read the superblock and then verify the magic_number.
 If this is successful, a valid SFS is detected.
-In that case load the bitmaps into the memory.
+In that case load the bitmaps as well as the mounted file descriptor into the memory.
 Return 0 if successful, -1 otherwise.
 The except format, and mount, other functions should return error when operating on unmounted filesystem.

 #### `int create_file()`